 Best places in Chiang Mai for Solo Travellers

 Hopefully, it has already become apparent that there are many, many social hostels in Chiang Mai.

 If you’re travelling solo you may well be looking for the best hostels to meet people in Chiang Mai.
 This is where we’ve done the hard work for you!

-First off is The Cabin Backpackers Hostel – a chilled, social environment created with solo travellers in mind.
+First off is The Cabin Backpackers Hostel is one of the best Backpackers hostel in Chiang Mai– a chilled, social environment created with solo travellers in mind.